gegic/gloudz/README.md

 # GloudZ

-GloudZ is a Cloud Service Provider platform application.
+GloudZ is a Cloud Service Provider application.
 It was developed as an assignment for the Web Programming course in the fifth semester at the University of Novi Sad.

 ## Tech stack